Shandelstudio/shandelstudio.github.io/content/games/brick-gigil/privacy-policy.md

 - If a child sends an email, it may include their address or content.
 - Parents can supervise or restrict email access.
-- Deletion requests for such emails can be sent to: [Contact Email].
+- Deletion requests for such emails can be sent to: [ShandelStudio@gmail.com](mailto:ShandelStudio@gmail.com).

 ---